Why You Need to Know Your Business’s Competition

 Your business can only benefit from getting a sense of the resources your competitors have at their disposal, and the scope of their market share.
-It’ll also make putting together your unique value proposition (UVP) a lot easier—you’ll know what differentiates your solution from theirs: product features, service quality, price, focus, and so on.
+It’ll also make putting together your unique value proposition (UVP) a lot easier.
+You’ll know exactly what differentiates your solution from theirs: product features, service quality, price, focus, and so on.

 The definition of competition

 Defining your competition is an important consideration, as you need to be careful not to define it too narrowly.
-If you fall into this trap, it is likely that competitive or substitute offerings can enter the market unexpectedly and disrupt it significantly, catching you off guard.
+If you fall into this trap, it is likely that competitive or substitute offerings can enter the market unexpectedly and disrupt you significantly.

-Instead, it is better to define the competitive landscape more broadly, taking into consideration close substitutes which may be providing better solutions to the same target market.
-(For a more in-depth look at this point, it is worth researching Theodore Levitt’s seminal 1960 Harvard Business Review paper, Marketing Myopia).
+Instead, it is better to define the competitive landscape more broadly.
+Taking into consideration direct competitors, as well as any close substitutes which may be providing better solutions to the same target market.
+These two distinct competitive categories are known as:

 That sort of competition is considered indirect.
 But just because it’s indirect doesn’t mean it isn’t powerful enough to disrupt your plans and your growth if you ignore it.